Lizsei/Boston-Real-Time-Bus-Tracker/README.md

 This is an educational project assigned by MIT for my Professional Certificate in Coding: Full Stack Development with MERN.

-INSTALLATION & HOW TO RUN
+# INSTALLATION & HOW TO RUN

+# MAPBOX ACCESS TOKEN
 You will need to replace YOUR ACCESS TOKEN in the javascript file with your own.
 It's easy.
 Sign up for a MAPBOX account at mapbox.com.
 You can get an access token for free just by signing up.
 This will allow you to create a map.

+# CODE EDITOR
 You can use any code editor.
 I prefer Visual Studio Code.

 There are two main ways to download files from a GitHub repository into Visual Studio Code: